isc-projects/kea/doc/sphinx/arm/hooks-ddns-tuning.rst

         }]
     }

-Although, "SKIP_DDNS" is a special class, it can be defined with a test expression.
-Defining it as shown below, would omit DDNS updates for all KNOWN
+Although "SKIP_DDNS" is a special class, it can be defined with a test expression.
+Defining it as shown below would omit DDNS updates for all KNOWN
 clients:

 .. code-block:: javascript